Many related factors can cause accidents. Grouping them into specific categories may help to analyze incidents and, eventually, prevent them.

 - Flooring with different types of surfaces.

-OSHA has some accidents that they were investigating and has plenty of relevance to what we are talking about here https://www.osha.gov/training/library/powered-industrial-trucks/fatalities-summary take a look and see all the different types of accidents that can happen.
+OSHA has some accidents that they were investigating and has plenty of relevance to what we are talking about.
+You can check them all out here at https://www.osha.gov/training/library/powered-industrial-trucks/fatalities-summary take a look and see all the different types of accidents that can happen if you do not have the proper training.

 - Riding with the load elevated.